What Price Porky (LT, Clampett) - In a Porky Pig cartoon.

 Heroic Wannabe: As Duck Twacy, Drip-Along Daffy, The Masked Avenger, Duck Drake, Stupor Duck, China Jones, Boston Quackie, Joe Monday, Doorlock Holmes, Robin Hood, Duck Dodgers, etc.

 "Daffy Duck's Rhapsody" begins as this and then segues into an "I Want" Song.

 I Have a Family: Used twice as a ploy to get away from Porky.
-In "Duck Soup to Nuts" he calls out his sobbing "family" to say goodbye to him before Porky shoots him; Porky feels guilty and lets him off the hook, at which point the wife and kids remove their disguises and reveal themselves to be a few of Daffy's duck friends who were paid to get him out of trouble.
+In "Duck Soup to Nuts" he calls out his sobbing "family" to say goodbye to him before Porky shoots him; Porky feels guilty and lets him off the hook, at which point the wife and kids remove their disguises and reveal themselves to be a few of Daffy's duck friends who were paid to get him out of trouble (a furious Porky overhears and opens fire on all of them).
 In "Riff Raffy Daffy", he uses a pair of wind-up toys as his "children".
 (In the cartoons where he actually did have a family, he never utilized this trope.)